 Mere Barbarity: Christian Theocracy, the American Far Right, and the Teachings of Douglas Wilson

 I was a member of an evangelical cult during my student years.
 I lived with a family who were members of the cult, gave much of my time and energy and money to the cult, altered my study plans at its behest, associated with other cult members almost exclusively, and was shocked, at the end of my second year, to realise that a fellow student was less stressed about his final exams than I was by all the daily demands of my religion.
 Sermons could last for three or four hours, and consist of nothing more than harangues.
-The mildest, most measured dissent could provoke interventions that lasted well into the night.
+The mildest, most reasonable dissent could provoke gruelling interventions that lasted well into the night.
 I found it more stressful to miss one of the cult’s almost-nightly meetings than I now find it to ask my university to cancel a seminar on my behalf.

 Our leader — our gwrw cwrw as we came to call him in Welsh, our beer seer — was kept in great comfort at our expense, and with minimal demands on his energies and time.
 When at last we dismissed him from leadership, the woman of the family with whom I was living began to tell me the cult’s history.
 For three or four hours each evening over the space of about a week, she described the extortion and bullying, the intimidation and spying, the fear, loneliness, guilt and shame, the corruption of intimacy, the erosion of trust, the relentless destruction of the personality and conscience, to which the cult’s first members had been subjected.
 A teenage girl was found to be ‘stubborn,’ and spent several months confined to her room.
 A man who had given everything he owned to the cult was found to be no longer worthy of membership, and left with nothing but his clothes and his car.
-There was no doubt in this woman’s mind that if she had been ordered to kill herself or others she would have done so.
+There was no doubt in this woman’s mind that if she had been ordered to kill herself or others she would have done so without question.

 Yet this ignorant, vulgar, venal thug who had founded our cult was not the worst danger within it.
 That greater danger appeared towards the end of my time there, bringing with him intelligence, theological knowledge, a curious obsession with Old Testament law, and, of course, a perfect, obedient Christian family.
 He was attracted to the cult by the Christian school that we ran, the Christian university that our leaders had hopes one day of founding, and the theocratic ‘dominion,’ as they called it, that its graduates would be able to form.
 He seemed, if anything, rather disappointed when we dismissed our leader and abandoned his programme in favour of happy-clappy mediocrity.
-Before we mutinied, I asked an elder how this theocracy would treat those, like me, who felt a moral necessity to oppose it, and whether we would be merely imprisoned or actually killed.
-The response was not especially reassuring.
+Before we mutinied, I asked an elder how this theocracy would treat those, like me, who felt a moral necessity to oppose it, and whether we would be merely imprisoned for our dissidence, or actually killed.
+His response was not especially reassuring.

 His manifesto is laid out in his book, The Institutes of Biblical Law, published by Craig Press in 1973. ↩